 void RenderItems(IRenderer *renderer, const PointF &disp, const STATE state); // Render items

-void RenderItems(IListItem *parent, IRenderer *renderer, PointF &current, const float line_height, const float client_height, ITexture **folder_normal_folded, ITexture **folder_hovered_folded, ITexture **folder_normal, ITexture **folder_hovered); // Render items
+void RenderItems(IListItem *parent, IRenderer *renderer, PointF ¤t, const float line_height, const float client_height, ITexture **folder_normal_folded, ITexture **folder_hovered_folded, ITexture **folder_normal, ITexture **folder_hovered); // Render items

 ITexture *RenderFolder(IRenderer *renderer, IListItem *item, ITexture **folder_normal_folded, ITexture **folder_hovered_folded, ITexture **folder_normal, ITexture **folder_hovered, const bool folded); // Render folder